 A land use permit shall be obtained prior to the initiation of construction or a change in land use. ** If adding an attached or detached Deck(s) a land use permit is required. ** No permit shall be issued if the applicant is in violation of the Bayfield County Zoning Ordinance, Flood Plain Ordinance, Shoreland-Wetlands Zoning Ordinance, or Subdivision Control Ordinance.
 Setback Compliance: Non-Habitable Structure Compliance

-A non-shoreland residential land use permit shall not be required for a non-habitable structure of less than two hundred (200) square feet in area, or for a private communication device, if not in a floodplain.
+A non-shoreland residential land use permit shall not be required for a residential accessory structure (non-habitable) of less than two hundred (200) square feet in area (does not apply to additions or alterations of a structure), or for a private communication device, if not in a floodplain.
 A temporary structure of more than two hundred (200) square feet shall require a temporary permit.

 A residential land use permit shall not be required for residential non-habitable (non-shoreland) structure of less than two hundred (200) square feet in area, or for a private communication device if not in a floodplain.

 Shoreland properties (per Act 55) all structures require a permit.
 In the Shoreland Area, structure shall mean a principal structure or any accessory structure including a garage, shed, boathouse, sidewalk, walkway, patio, deck, retaining wall, porch or firepit.